rahulraj64/StackoverflowApiFlutter/README.md

 # flutter_stack_overflow_api

-A new Flutter application for displaying stack overflo users
+A new Flutter application for displaying stack overflow users

 ## Getting Started